 Then towards the end of September Dawn Howard the Instructional Technology SpecialistOneco Elementary offered (with permission) to allow me to pilot the Moodle for this project and possibly another.
 I was so excited about this since for the past two years I have been asking (maybe it has been more like begging) for a space that would allow students to interact and with the Moodle we are moving that direction.
 With that said, there has been a ton to learn here as well.
 The Moodle can truly do so many different things and much of it I have yet to explore.
 I have used the Moodle site and Dawn has been a big support.
 It has been really nice when I have needed help on a few things Dawn has sent me short how to videos she has made in Connect Ed Pro.
 I am so looking forward to seeing the many elements of the Moodle and learning to use them effectively.

-I truly believe that for my students the real learning takes place in the process and I guess the same can be true for their teacher.
+I truly believe that for my students the real learning takes place in the process and I guess the same can be true for their teacher. assigned to

 No comments: